qingchen239/Red-Alert-3-Bang-Gamemode/README.md

 ![Figure 3](./Figures/Figure-1.3.png)

-Caution: If the Renegade kills the Outlaws, and the Sheriff, but leaves the Deputy alive, the Renegade does not win the game.
+__Caution: If the Renegade kills the Outlaws, and the Sheriff, but leaves the Deputy alive, the Renegade does not win the game.__

+## Derivatives rules

+Everyone is free to modify the maps in this repository, and to distribute modified and therefore derivative works __when following these rules__:

+- To note to other people that that map is not the original version.

+- let them know who modified this map and how to connect to you.

+- Do not use the same name with other derivatives.
+(You may add your own name on the map name. )